 Emergency Dentist – Columbia, MO

 If you or a loved one are suffering from a severe dental injury or toothache pain, don’t hesitate to contact Columbia Healthy Smiles right away to schedule an emergency dentistry appointment.
-In most cases, we should be able to see you on the same day as your initial call, and in the meantime, we can provide instructions for how to effectively manage your situation until you reach us.
 Our dental team and trusted emergency dentist here in Columbia, MO are dedicated to always treating dental patients with focus, compassion, and personalized attention.
 We also welcome emergency dentistry patients from Ashland, Centralia, Fulton, Hallsville, and beyond.
 Let us know right away if you need assistance!
 It’s always best to get to work repairing damaged smiles right away.

 Why Choose Columbia Healthy Smiles for Emergency Dentistry?